obumnwabude/devfestabakaliki2024/functions/README.md

 [`initPayment`](./src/init-payment.ts) is an [`onCall`](https://firebase.google.com/docs/functions/callable) Cloud Function that should be called ONLY by the main [devfestabakaliki.com](https://devfestabakaliki.com) website.

 The main frontend collects attendees' input info (name, email, phone, school, and category) to register the attendees.
-The "School" is either EBSU, FUNAI, or Not Applicable.
+The "School" is either EBSU, AE-FUNAI, or Not Applicable.
 The "Category" is either Premium (₦3,000) or Luxury (₦10,000).
 The frontend then calls `initPayment` with the form inputs AND the current window location (callerHref). callerHref is necessary because at the end of the entire Paystack Redirect flow, the user will be returned back to this callerHref that they started from.

 `initPayment` does the following in listed order:

 - Validates the input info.
 If any is missing or not as expected, it throws, otherwise:
 - Checks the `attendees` collection in Firestore if any attendee document is found with the provided email.
 If found, it throws, otherwise:
 - Checks the `payments` collection in Firestore if any payment document is found with the provided email and amount (gotten from category).
-If any is found, it updates the firestore payment info with the current inputs and returns the previously saved payment URL, otherwise:
+If any is found, it updates the firestore payment info with the current inputs and returns the previously saved payment URL and reference, otherwise:
 - Calls the Paystack Initialize endpoint.
 If the call wasn't successful or the return data wasn't as expected, it throws, otherwise:
 - Extracts the payment URL and payment reference gotten from Paystack.
 - Creates a payment document in the `payments` collection in Firestore whose document ID is the reference and whose contents include the input infos, callerHref, payment URL, reference, and init timestamp.
-- Returns the payment URL.
+- Returns the payment URL and reference.

 The frontend that called this function redirects the user to the returned payment URL.
-It also catches any thrown errors and gives feedback to the user (like when a registered attendee's email was provided or if supposedly Paystack is down).
+It also catches any thrown errors and gives feedback to the user (like when a registered attendee's email was provided or if supposedly Paystack is down, (abeg they should never be ooo)).

 ### `checkPayment`